Algolzw/daclip-uir/README.md

 You can print your log at time by running `tail -f log/universal-ir/train_universal-ir_***.log -n 100`.

 ### Evaluation
-To evalute our method, please modify the benchmark path and model path and run
+To evalute our method on image restoration, please modify the benchmark path and model path and run

 ```bash
 cd codes/config/universal-ir